 Alpha Software has worked with for more than 10 years to help enterprises build secure desktop, web, and mobile apps.
 The Company's award-winning no-code and low-code software products help developers become more productive and help citizen developers learn to build secure mobile apps for digital transformation.

 Need secure, no-code software for citizen developers at your organization with less risk and a built security framework?
-Take a free trial of Alpha TransForm today, and see how easily citizen developers can craft mobile apps with security built-in..
+Get a free license of Alpha TransForm today, and see how easily citizen developers can craft mobile apps with security built-in..

 For organizations searching for secure, low-code software, developers can download and build apps for free with Alpha Anywhere Community Edition.
 As mentioned above, it has a comprehensive Security Framework built in.